ssproessig/stackable-sax-parser/README.md

-# A stackable SAX parser
+# A secure, schema-aware and stackable SAX parser

+## Mission
+Find a simple approach to parse non-trivial XML files, with

+- [x] possibility to split handlers into separate classes, e.g. one per XML element
+- [x] possibility to reuse parsers for XML elements that can occur as children of other elements multiple times
+- [ ] make the parser XSD-aware, so that potential errors in the XML are already handled before parsing
+- [ ] ensure that injections can not happen via strings parsed from XML

-## Problem
+## Problems in Detail

+### Stackable SAX parser
 SAX parsers tend to contain many condition clauses in their `startElement`/`endElement` handlers when trying to parse a non-trivial example.

 This also makes them hard to maintain and extend.

-## Mission
-Find a simple approach to parse non-trivial XML files, with

-- possibility to split handlers into separate classes, e.g. one per XML element
+Hence we want to

+- split the parser into different SAX handlers and
-- possibility to reuse parsers for XML elements that can occurs as children of many
+- want to reuse handlers if an XML element is a child in many other elements

+### Schema-Aware
+Ensure that parsing the XML file can validate against given XSDs.

+As complex XML dialects may come with several XSDs, make it possible to pass an XML catalog into the parser for lookup and validation.

+### Secure
+Parsing data via XML into a system may lead to several security problems, e.g.

+- [OWASP Top 10-2017](https://www.owasp.org/index.php/Top_10-2017_Top_10): A4:2017-XML External Entities (XXE)
+- OWASP Top 10-2017: A7:2017-Cross-Site Scripting (XSS)

-## Example
+## Complete Example
 taken from [example/example.xml](example/example.xml)

 ```xml